 Nonstick options are generally used for boiling milk.
 But, we generally don’t recommend using nonstick cookware due to the adverse effects it may have on your health.
 Anodized aluminium would be a better alternative.

-If you are looking for a durable and safe option, ones made from 3ply stainless steel is what you need.
+If you are looking for a durable and safe option, ones made from 3ply stainless steel are what you need.

 You do get cheaper alternatives with thinner stainless steel bodies and disc bottoms.
 But food, especially milk tends to scorch around the edges.